WaterSh/ethereumba-meetups-dataset/README.md

-# EThBA meetups DataSet
+# EthereumBA Meetups DataSet

-This repository contains a public dataset containing information exported from [EthBA Meetup](https://www.meetup.com/ethereum-ba/) alongside with the attendance information.
+This repository contains a public dataset containing information exported from [Ethereum Meetup](https://www.meetup.com/ethereum-ba/) alongside with the attendance information.
 This can be used to gather some statistics (i.e. RSVP vs attendance, churn) in order to improve the comms, quality of the content, etc.

 A python script to regenerate the dataset is also provided alongside with a set of already created queries that can be used to analyze the content of the dataset.